 - Applicants who have been dismissed from another college or university will not be considered for admission unless the students are eligible to return to that previous institution, have been out of college at least 12 consecutive months since the dismissal, or have completed at least 12 semester hours of credit at another institution with a cumulative GPA of 2.000 or better (on a scale of 4.000).

 Find out how courses you have taken at your previous institution(s) will transfer to Kent State.
 This information is published and updated to help you see how your prior learning will transfer.

 To apply for admission a Transfer applicant must submit:

 - All College-level transcripts.

 - High school transcript and ACT/SAT scores (if fewer than 12 semester hours of college-level coursework).

 - Apply for admission 6 months before enrollment.
 Apply online now!

-- The Transfer Center conducts transfer credit evaluation automatically after admission and will send an email notification once your transfer evaluation is complete.
+- Once admitted, a transfer credit evaluation will be conducted automatically.
+An email notification will be sent to your "@kent.edu" email account once your transfer evaluation is complete.